"I've been knocked down a lot. And I've learned you can't stay down. You've got to get up."

 Joe Biden is an Enneagram Type 2

-For Joe Biden, this Helper orientation wasn't merely a political strategy—it was the authentic expression of his personality that guided his approach to public service from the moment he first arrived in Washington as a young senator in 1973 until his final day in the Oval Office on January 20, 2025.
+For Joe Biden, this orientation never read like a political strategy.
+It was a through-line that guided his public life from arriving in Washington as a young senator in 1973 to his final day in the Oval Office on January 20, 2025.

 As he once reflected: